DylanMoriarty/moriartynaps/app/_posts/0000-19-01-stranger-music.md

 ## Bob Dylan's Theme Time Radio Hour

-Hands down, this was the best find so far.
+Hands down, this was the best.
 Bob Dylan did a radio show between 2006-’09! !!

 This particular episode starts out with him reading Edgar Allen Poe's "The Raven", and instantly I was hooked.
 Every episode features Dylan chewing up narration between the music he plays.
 Sometimes it's interesting trivia about the musicians and tunes he's playing.
 Other times it just him rattling off a list of things.
 And it's all amazing.

 Outside of Dylan's raspy narrations, the show features a lot of 30's-70's American music.
 Every episode is based around a theme, and a lot of the choices are pretty inspired.
-Every so often he also throws in something more modern, such as in the 'Mom' themed episode, which includes L.L.Cool Jay's "Mama Said Knock You Out".
+Every so often he also throws in something more modern, such as in the 'Mom' themed episode, which includes LL Cool J's "Mama Said Knock You Out".

 I'm legitimately frustrated I spent a decade not knowing this show existed.
 Luckily for me (and you!) they have the archive of the whole show here: [http://www.themetimeradio.com](http://www.themetimeradio.com).
 Treat yourself, listen to a few of em'.